junior033/reading-notes/201-notes/class7.md

 2. How does the term `this` differ when used in an object literal versus when used in a constructor?

+`this` differs in a constructor because it will be used everytime a new object is created to assign properties to that new object.
+While in an object literal it is used only to reference that one specific object.

 ## Object Prototypes Using A Constructor